 Generating a results.tsv export file

 PC2 automatically generates a file named results.tsv when the contest is “Finalized” (see the section on Finalizing, above).
-The generated file contains a complete summary of contest results and matches the format for results.tsv specified by the CLICS CCS specification at Error!
-Hyperlink reference not valid.; this file is therefore suitable for direct uploading to the ICPC CMS.
+The generated file contains a complete summary of contest results and matches the format for results.tsv specified by the CLICS CCS specification; Error!
+Hyperlink reference not valid.this file is therefore suitable for direct uploading to the ICPC Contest Management System.
 See the Appendix on Import/Export Interfaces for further details on the format of the results.tsv file.
-The PC2 Wiki page at Error!
-Hyperlink reference not valid. also contains more information on the results.tsv file.
+Error!
+Hyperlink reference not valid.

 Generating a pc2export.dat export file